tesa1/ChIP_Zwart_public/README.md

 <br/><br/>

 ### 3.3.
 ChIP-seq peak calling <a name="peakcalling"></a>
-This peak calling pipeline expects that every sample has a input.
-If you need to call peaks without input, you can't use this pipeline.
-To facilitate the analyses of the ChIP-seq analyses in the Zwart lab, it is strongly recommended to renames your files as simply as possible, see example `peakCalling_sampleConfig_example.txt`  <br>
+This peak calling pipeline expects that every sample has an input.
+This pipeline will not work if you do not have input files for your samples.
+To facilitate the analyses of the ChIP-seq analyses in the Zwart lab, it is strongly recommended to name your files as simply as possible, see example `peakCalling_sampleConfig_example.txt`  <br>

 The pipeline requires a sample configuration file which provides information about ChIP-Input pairs and the type of peak calling to perform (broad or narrow). <br>
 This configuration file must be in a tab-delimited txt file format (with column names) containing the following information (respect the column order):